 You’ve been in a car wreck, and you have medical bills stacking up.
 You may have health insurance that covers the bills, or you may be uninsured.
 In either case, is the total amount of your full medical bills recoverable if you’ve been in a car wreck in North Carolina?

-The answer to that question unfortunately is generally no.
+The answer to that question, unfortunately, is generally no.

 So what does this mean?
 This means that if you have health insurance, and if your health insurance company covers a medical bill stemming from a car crash, you will only be able to submit evidence of what has been paid to satisfy that bill, or any amounts necessary to satisfy the bill if it has not yet been paid.

-Practically speaking, most health insurance companies have relationships with medical providers, wherein the health insurance company never pays the full amount of the bill.
+Practically speaking, most health insurance companies have relationships with medical providers, wherein the health insurance company never pays the total amount of the bill.
 They get a write-off, also known as an “adjustment.”
-So if you were billed $1,000.00 for an Emergency Room visit, your health insurance company may pay $700.00 towards satisfying that bill, and they may get a write-off or an “adjustment” of $300.00.
+So if you were billed $1,000.00 for an Emergency Room visit, your health insurance company might pay $700.00 towards satisfying that bill, and they may get a write-off or an “adjustment” of $300.00.
 That means that at trial, under North Carolina law, you are only allowed to submit evidence of the $700.00 payment that was made towards that bill.